 By mid 1984, the Quattro’s size meant that it was becoming an also ran against its smaller peers, and this led Audi creating the Audi Sport Quattro or as it is more commonly known the S1.
 The S1’s body shell underwent a number of alterations to improve handling, some subtle, like the relocation of the oil cooler to the boot, some less so, the reduction in length by 320mm, whilst the use of Carbon Kevlar panels helped save excess weight.

 The S1 lasted for a single season before Audi introduced a further upgrade in the form of the Audi S1 E2, which saw a further increase in power and amongst other technological advances a central differential allowing the torque to be split unequally between the front to rear and an early form of anti-lag system.
 The bodywork underwent further alterations resulting in the iconic aggressive aerodynamic kit consisting of front and rear wings.

-Is chassis number RS02, which debuted on the 1984 Ulster Rally and in the hands of Walter Rohrl came home first.
-Its next international outing came on the 1000 Lakes Rally in the hands of Hannu Mikkola, who unfortunately retired on the third leg of the event after suffering a second broken steering arm.
+Is chassis number RS02, which debuted in 1984 on the 1000 Lakes Rally in the hands of Hannu Mikkola, who unfortunately retired on the third leg of the event after suffering a second broken steering arm.

 Audi did not fare much better with RS02 on the 1984 Rallye San Remo, as Stig Blomqvist retired with engine failure after an oil pipe burst and Walter Röhrl aquaplaned off the road on the last night destroying his S1 whilst hunting down the leading Peugeot 205 T16 of Ari Vatanen.